stashed/docs/docs/addons/etcd/etcd/index.md

 In this section, we are going to deploy an Etcd database cluster.
 Then, we will insert some sample data into it.

-### Deploy Redis
+### Deploy Etcd

-At first, let's deploy an Etcd database.
+At first, let's deploy an Etcd database cluster.
 Here, we will use a statefulset and a service for deploying an Etcd database cluster consisting of three members.
 The service is used for handling peer communications and client requests.

-Let's deploy an Etcd database cluster named `etcd` using a statefulset and a service  from the YAML manifest file as below,
+Let's deploy an Etcd database cluster named `etcd` using a statefulset and a service  from the YAML manifest as below,

 ```yaml
 apiVersion: v1